 (Graphic) Designer Watches

-So, we were at one of the events at the London Design Festival last month, and bumped into a couple of design colleagues.
+So, I was at one of the events at the London Design Festival last month, and bumped into a couple of design colleagues.
 We noticed that all three of us were sporting the same type of watch - the INSTRMNT 01 (above).
 This made us realise that, although we like to think we’re all special unique unicorns with our own free will, we’re actually just brainless automatons who can’t help but be sucked in by the same things.

 The INSTRMNT watches are made by a small team in Glasgow, and they have a stripped back simplicity that (evidently) appeals to graphic designers.
 They're the polar opposite of bling, and adhere closely to Dieter Rams’ Ten Principles for Good Design, particularly ‘Good design is as little design as possible’.